devcrack/Task_Procesor_for_ManageProcess/Readme.md

 # Todos
 - [ ] Enable Lite Task for Task Process
     - [X] Codify the executiong of Hard Sphere
-    - [ ] Codify the executiong of Soft Sphere
+    - [X] Codify the executiong of Soft Sphere
     - [ ] Codify the executiong of Yukawa
+    - [X] Codify the executiong of Dynamic Module V0.1
-- [ ] Configure Broker  for connect microservice
+- [X] Configure Broker  for connect microservice
-    - [ ] Configure User for connect to broker externally
+    - [X] Configure User for connect to broker externally
-- [ ] Execute with API and Celery
+- [X] Execute with API and Celery
+- [ ] Enable the file Download as we were doing  in previous versions